DiogoSabec/Rythm-Judgment/docs/lore.md

 - **The Echo String**: A guitar string made from angelic hair, amplifies righteous fury.
 - **Choir’s Tear**: A crystal left behind by a fallen seraph, lets Magnus summon celestial harmonies.
 - **The Metronome of Judgement**: Keeps perfect rhythm even in chaos; grants invincibility if used with flawless timing.

----

-Would you like help creating Magnus's character profile, boss concepts, skill trees based on instruments, or a map of the world next?